CE Marking

 Our consultant engineers are highly experienced in helping manufacturers achieve equipment compliance.
 Whether conducting assessments at your own site or at IES’s facility, we establish whether equipment demonstrates any non-conformity and, where it does, can advise on and support finding a solution.

-Find out more about our Low Voltage Directive (LVD) Assessment Services here.
+Find out more about our Low Voltage Directive (LVD) Testing service here.

 Machinery Directive